taniarascia/taniarascia.com/content/pages/me.md

 ### Newsletter

 I send out a message whenever I write something new.
-If you like my stuff and hate spam, join over 8,000 other developers on my email newsletter. 👇 One-click subscribe anytime.
+If you like my stuff and hate spam, join over 8,000 other developers on my email newsletter. 👇 One-click unsubscribe anytime.

 <div class="centered-iframe">
   <iframe